piv-pav/freeipa2samba/README.md

 ## Notes/Security Concerns

-1. NT Hash's are as good as passwords.
+1. NT Hash's are as good as plaintext passwords.
 You MUST secure your passdb.tdb file so that it's readable by root and samba only.
-2. If you install freeipa-adtrust after user creation, users will have to reset their passwords in order for the NtHash to be generated.
+1. If you install freeipa-adtrust after user creation, users will have to reset their passwords in order for the NtHash to be generated.